orm-fux/orm-fux.github.io/_posts/2019-02-18-spring-test-templates.markdown

 title: Templates for Spring Tests
 date: 2019-02-18 14:30:00
 tags: java spring testing template
 short_description: These are a few templates for test setups involving Spring (Boot).
-Because: Who wants to remember that stuff when setting up a new project?
+Because, who wants to remember that stuff when setting up a new project?
 mathjax: false
 ---